Jkierem/jazzi/API.md

 Defines a set of values with a combination operation called concat.
 Requires the definition of identity and trivial cases if default implementations want to be used.
 Trivial implementation calls concat on the inner value.
 Identity implementation is the identity function.

+- Definitions:
+    - trivials: string[]
+    - identities: string[]
+- Overrides:
+    - concat: object

 | method | description |
 | ------ | ----------- |
 | concat :: Semigroup f => f a -> f b -> f c | combines two Semigroups |

 ## Monoid

 A Monoid is a Semigroup with an identity element called zero.
 Defines aliases for concat.

+- Definitions:
+    - trivials: string[]
+    - identities: string[]
+    - zero: string
+- Overrides:
+    - mappend: object
+    - empty: object

 | method | description |
 | ------ | ----------- |